 Chicago Hospitality Universities with Degree Overviews

 The Chicago area has more than 15 schools that offer hospitality programs.
-Learn about the degree and admission requirements for three of these colleges -- all located within a mile of the city center -- to make an informed education decision.
+Learn about the degree and admission requirements for two of these colleges -- all located within a mile of the city center -- to make an informed education decision.

 Hospitality Degree Programs in Chicago